-The laws of kashrut also referred to as the Jewish dietary laws, are the basis for the kosher observance.
+The laws of kashrut, also referred to as the Jewish dietary laws, are the basis for the kosher observance.
 These rules were set forth in the Torah and elucidated in the Talmud.
 The Hebrew word "kasher" literally means "fit," and the kosher laws concern themselves with which foods are considered fit to eat.
-Those who keep kosher follow the Jewish dietary laws.
+Those who keep kosher follow Jewish dietary laws.

 The complexity and international scope of the modern food supply have paved the way for a robust kosher certification industry, which provides food manufacturers, food service establishments and caterers with production oversight, and helps kosher consumers identify which foodstuffs are kosher with the aid of trademarked symbols that denote a certified food's kosher status.

 The Jewish dietary laws explain the rules for choosing kosher animal products, including the prohibition of what is considered "unclean" animals and the mixing of meat and dairy.
 The laws also outline what are considered to be "neutral" foods (pareve).